preaction/preaction.me/article/yancy-todo/add-yancy.markdown

 Next, we should add some friendly descriptive text to our tables to make it easier to edit them.
-JSON Schema allows use to annotate our collections with `title` and `description` fields.
+JSON Schema allows use to annotate our schema with `title` and `description` fields.
 Yancy allows these fields to have Markdown, so we're using [Mojo::Util](http://mojolicious.org/perldoc/Mojo/Util)'s `unindent` and `trim` functions to keep our multi-line descriptions indented.

-Not only can we add a title and description to our collections, we can also add them to each column by declaring the column in the collection's `properties` field.
+Not only can we add a title and description to our schema, we can also add them to each column by declaring the column in the schema's `properties` field.

-    collections => {
+    schema => {
         mojo_migrations => {
             'x-ignore' => 1,
         },